 Jerome Charyn is the award-winning author of more than fifty works, including The Perilous adventures of the Cowboy King and The Secret Life of Emily Dickinson.
-A renowned scholar of twentieth-century film and theatre history, he lives in Manhattan.
+An expert on twentieth-century film and theatre history, he lives in Manhattan.

-World English language rights sold to Bellevue
+\World English language rights sold to Bellevue